daveredrum/D3Net/README.md

 ## Usage

 For the stage-wise training, we need to prepare module weights stated as follows.
+If you would like to play around our [checkpoint](https://www.dropbox.com/s/nsrbcfeihmh2bhw/D3Net.7z?dl=0), please download and unzip it under `outputs`.

 ### Prepare PointGroup detector